 2. Ribosomal RNA

-Genes for pre-45S rRNA are repeated in some regions of different chromosomes.
-These regions are known as NOR (nucleolar organizer centers) and are located in heterochromatic regions (condensed chromatin) (Figure 3).
-Nucleolus is formed by the activity of these regions.
+In 1934, it was found that nucleolus was related to a region in a chromosome.
+It was first discovered in corn, and the region was named "nucleolar organizer region" (NOR).
+In many species, such as the Drosophila and Xenopus, as well as in corn, there is only one region in one chromosome.
+In humans, there are more than 5 NOR found in the short arms of these chromosomes.
+The genes that code for pre-45S rRNA are repeated in these regions, which are heterochromatic regions (condensed chromatin) (Figure 3).
+The nucleolus is formed by the activity of these regions.
 The number of copies of the gene for pre-45S rRNA varies.
 In yeasts, there are from 100 to 300 repeated sequences, while amphibians and plants may have thousands of copies.
 Humans and mice have 200 copies.
 However, only part of these genes are usually transcribed to pre-45S rRNA (about 50 % of them in humans) at the same time.
-The proportion of copies of the pre-45S rRNA gene simultaneously transcribed is higher when cells are in need for high amount of proteins.
+The proportion of copies of the pre-45S rRNA gene simultaneously transcribed is higher when cells are in need for large amount of proteins.

 pre-45S rRNAs have to be cut and trimmed into other smaller rRNAs that will be components of the ribosomal subunits (Figure 4).
 This processing ends up with three new rRNAs: 18S rRNA, 28S rRNA, and 5.8S rRNA.
 As it was mentioned earlier, 5S rRNA is synthesized in other region of the nucleoplasm.
 The long pre-45S rRNA molecules are continuously produced and processed in the nucleolus.
 The large ribosomal subunit contains 5.8S, 28S, and 5S rRNAs, and the small ribosomal subunit only contains 18S rRNA.